 The California Air Resources Board, or CARB, has relocated its headquarters to Southern California, settling on a 19-acre piece of land on Iowa Avenue.
-The land was previously owned by the University of California, Riverside (UCR).
+The University of California, Riverside (UCR) previously owned the land.

 “Much credit goes to our past Chairwoman Mary Nichols who was looking for land that came with possibilities,”John Swanton, Air pollution specialist | CARB

 We have covered this in our Weekly Wire Roundup

 CARB’s New Head Office is Near UCR and The Riverside Innovation District

 It was in 2016 that CARB chose this location close to UCR and The Riverside Innovation District, providing the board with land to grow its operations and have testing facilities in the coming decades.